d2s/Documentation/docs/DIYNAS.md

 New HW in NAS is based upon [recommendations](https://forums.freenas.org/index.php?resources/freenas%C2%AE-quick-hardware-guide.7/) by the FreeNAS team.

 The **old** NAS HW which was running FreeNAS started dying after 2-3 days operation.
 No traces why, just dropped network connections and a reboot was the only way to get it up and running again.
-As I understand the HW in my NAS is not compliant to HW
+As I understand the HW in my NAS is not compliant to HW recommendations, kind of "dodgy" HW as a FreeNAS forum member commented.

 ### New HW for NAS.